-I wanted to feedback how impressed I was with the student pair who visited the surgery this week and last.
-They were punctual, well presented, keen, attentive, engaged, inquisitive, ready to learn, ask questions and get stuck in with taking and presenting histories from a number of patients.
-The patients found them a pleasure to talk with."
+G I wanted to feedback how impressed I was with the student group who visited the surgery this week and last.
+They were punctual, well-presented, keen, attentive, engaged, inquisitive, ready to learn, ask questions and get stuck in with taking and presenting histories from a number of patients.
+The patients found them a pleasure to talk to."